Pizza Sharing is PPA-hard: Introduction

 We then turn our attention to the computational complexity of finding an \emph{exact} solution to the square-cut problem.
-Here we show that the problem of finding an \scut-path with at most $n-1$ turns that exactly bisects $n$ masses lies in \bu, and is \fixp-hard.
+We show that the problem of finding a \scut-path with at most $n-1$ turns that exactly bisects $n$ masses is \fixp/-hard.
 This hardness result applies even if all mass distributions are unions of weighted axis-aligned squares and right-angled triangles.
-In order to prove this result, we provide a simpler existence proof for a solution to the square-cut pizza sharing problem that follows the lines of the original proof by \cite{KRS16}.

-Finally, we study the decision version of the square-cut problem.
-While a solution to the problem is guaranteed to exist for cuts that make $n-1$ turns, this is not the case if only $n-2$ turns are allowed.
-We show that deciding whether there exists an approximate solution that makes at most $n-2$ turns is \np-complete, and deciding whether there is an exact solution that makes at most $n-2$ turns is \etr-complete, where \etr consists of every decision problem that can be formulated in the existential theory of the reals (see Section \ref{sec:preliminaries} for its definition).
+In order to prove this, we reduce from the problem of finding an exact \ch solution \cite{DFMS21}.
+Regarding the decision variant of the square-cut problem, we show that deciding whether there exists an exact solution with at most $n-2$ turns is \etr/-complete, where \etr/ consists of every decision problem that can be formulated in the existential theory of the reals (see \cref{sec:preliminaries} for its definition).
+All of our hardness results are summarized in \cref{tbl:straight-results} and \cref{tbl:results}.

-From a technical point of view, our containment results are shown by directly reducing the square-cut pizza sharing problem to the \borsuk problem.
-Our hardness results are obtained by reducing from the \emph{consensus halving} problem, which was one of the first fair-division problems shown to be \ppa-complete by \cite{FRG18-Consensus}.
-We remark that, if in the future, consensus halving is shown to be \bu-complete under block and triangle valuations for the agents, then our work will also imply that exact square-cut pizza sharing will also be \bu-complete.
+From a technical viewpoint, our \ppa/ membership result for straight-cut pizza sharing is based on a reduction that transforms mass distributions to point sets in general position and then employs a recent result by \cite{S21}.
+For the membership results of square-cut pizza sharing, our proof strategy is different, since we are able to directly reduce it to the \epsborsuk problem (see \cref{def: eps-Borsuk-Ulam_prob}).
+Our hardness results are obtained by reducing from the consensus halving problem, historically the first fair-division problem shown to be \ppa/-complete \cite{FRG18-Consensus}.